PMP Exam Preparation (92 Blogs) Become a Certified Professional

 53. Name the ten key knowledge areas as mentioned in the PMBOK Guide.

-According to PMBOK (Project Management Body of Knowledge): “an identified area of project management defined by its knowledge requirements and described in terms of its processes, practices, initial data, results, tools and techniques that compose them.”
-Now, all Project Management is the discipline that helps in organizing and managing the objectives of a project in a controlled manner to produce unique outcomes. processes in the PMBOK are divided into 10 areas, which are:
+According to PMBOK (Project Management Body of Knowledge), it is “an identified area of project management defined by its knowledge requirements and described in terms of its processes, practices, initial data, results, tools and techniques that compose them.”
+Now, project management is the discipline that helps organize and manage the objectives of a project in a controlled manner to produce unique outcomes.
+Processes in the PMBOK are divided into ten areas, which are:

 • Project scope management